Fiona Griffin, LPC

 • Find yourself repeating unhelpful patterns in relationships that prevent you from making fulfilling connections.

-• Find yourself turning to compulsive behaviors like compulsive exercise, binge eating, and anorexia & bulimia in order to manage difficult emotions.
+• Find yourself turning to compulsive behaviors like over-exercise, disordered eating, use of substances, or other addictive activities in order to manage difficult emotions.

 • Have trouble trusting yourself to make the right decisions.